 Traditionally speaking 12 months is what it normally should take you to plan your wedding.
 So as soon as you have decided on a date I would start to look at wedding photographers as popular date fill up quickly on their calendar.
 I have an entire blog dedicated to this topic.
 You can check that out here.

 Most will tell you that a second shooter depends on how long your wedding is going to be and the size of your guest list.
-While that may be a valid reason, because your photographer can’t be in several places at once, i take a different approach.
+While that may be a valid reason, because your photographer can’t be in several places at once, some take a different approach.
 To me, it’s also about having risk removal.
 What happens if gear breaks, your lead is stuck in traffic between venues.
 Then there is also the creative aspect.
-You get different angles, more areas covered, and more photographs!
+You get different angles, more areas covered, and more moments captured.
 Some wedding photographers such as myself, utilize a second photographer as apart of their creative approach to help tell more of the story.

 While it’s not required or included in their collection, it’s a nice gesture to show your appreciation.
 Think of it as a bonus for all their hard work on your wedding day.
 It’s suggested setting aside around $100 to $200 for a tip, if you are feeling inclined to do so.
 And, as an extra thank-you, don’t forget to leave a glowing review online for your photographer.
 They’ll appreciate it!